JeremiahKaren/35percent.github.io/_posts/2016-11-12-elephant-park-a-populist-narrative.md

 ---
 layout: post
 title: "Elephant Park - a populist narrative"
-subtitle: "The Heygate redevelopment's connection with overseas buyers and the Panama Papers"
+subtitle: "Overseas investors and the Heygate estate"
 published: true
 ---
-Are you a) someone in Southwark in desperate need of a home, or b) a property investor in Hong Kong or Singapore?
-If a) join the lengthening council waiting list (if you can); if b) welcome to the Elephant and Castle, we have a place for you.
+Are you a) someone in Southwark in desperate need of a home? or b) a property investor in Hong Kong or Singapore?

+ * If a) join the lengthening council waiting list (if you can);
+ * if b) welcome to the Elephant and Castle, we have a place for you.

 This is the conclusion of our own investigation into who will live on the new Heygate estate.
 It was prompted by recent press apologetics for gentrification.